 Name Age Position

-J. Michael Paulson 52 Chairman
+J. Michael Paulson 53 Chairman

-Kenneth R. Adams 64 Director
+Kenneth R. Adams 66 Director

-Carl G. Braunlich 54 Director
+Carl G. Braunlich 56 Director

-Kathleen M. Caracciolo 52 Director
+Kathleen M. Caracciolo 53 Director

-Lee A. Iacocca 82 Director
+Lee A. Iacocca 84 Director

-Andre M. Hilliou 59 Director/ Chief Executive Officer
+Andre M. Hilliou 61 Director/ Chief Executive Officer

+Mark J. Miller 52 Director/ Treasurer, Chief Financial Officer

+T. Wesley Elam 55 Vice President of Operations and Project Management

-Barth F. Aaron 58 Secretary
+Barth F. Aaron 60 Secretary

 James.
-D. Meier 42 Treasurer and Vice President - Finance
+D. Meier 44 Vice President - Finance

-Mark J. Miller 50 Sr. VP and Chief Financial Officer -Director Nominee

-T. Wesley Elam 53 Sr. Vice President of Operations and Project Management

 J. Michael Paulson has been our Chairman and one of our directors since March 2004.
-Mr. Paulson has been involved in the real estate development and investment business since 1986 as the Founder, Owner and President of Nevastar Investments Corp. and Construction Specialist of Nevada, Inc. Mr. Paulson previously served as director, president and general manager of Gold River Resort and Casino, Inc. and Gold River Operating Corporation since 2000.
+Mr. Paulson has been involved in the real estate development and investment business since 1986 as the Founder, Owner and President of Nevastar Investments Corp. and Construction Specialist of Nevada, Inc. Mr. Paulson has been a director, president and general manager of Gold River Resort and Casino, Inc. and Gold River Operating Corporation since 2000.
 Mr. Paulson also serves as a director or officer of various businesses involving thoroughbred racing and breeding operations, oil exploration and real estate, gaming and equity investments.
 Mr. Paulson worked in the aerospace industry for 17 years, including 11 years with Gulfstream Aerospace Corporation.

 Kenneth R. Adams joined our Board in January 2007.
 Mr. Adams is a principal in the gaming consulting firm, Ken Adams Ltd., which he founded in 1990.
 He is also an editor of the Adams' Report monthly newsletter, the Adams' Daily Report daily electronic newsletter and the Adams Review, each of which focus on the gaming industry.
 Since August 1997, Mr. Adams has been a partner in Johnny Nolon's Casino in Cripple Creek Colorado, a limited stakes casino with a restaurant and bar.
-He currently serves on the Board of Directors of Vision Gaming & Technology, Inc., a privately-held gaming machine company, and the Downtown Improvement Agency for Reno, Nevada.
+From 2001 until 2008, he served on the Board of Directors of Vision Gaming & Technology, Inc., a privately-held gaming machine company, and he currently serves on the Board of Directors of the Downtown Improvement Agency for Reno, Nevada.

 Kathleen M. Caracciolo joined our Board in January 2007.
 Ms. Caracciolo has also been appointed the Chairperson of our Audit Committee.
-Ms. Caracciolo is a certified public accountant who since July 2003 has served as Vice President, Chief of Finance for Atlantic City Coin & Slot Service Co.
+Ms. Caracciolo is a certified public accountant who since October 2008 has served as Director of Business Development of Global Connect, LLC a webbased voice messaging company.
+Prior to that, from July 2003 through August 2008 served as Vice President of Finance for Atlantic City Coin & Slot Service Co.
 Inc., which designs, manufactures and distributes electronic gaming devices.
 Between January and June 2003, Ms. Caracciolo worked as a consultant.
 From April 1999 to December 2002, she served as Vice President of Finance for the Atlantic City Convention and Visitors Authority, a government agency responsible for enhancing the economy of the region with coordination of the operations of the Atlantic City Convention Center.
 Prior to that, Ms. Caracciolo held various finance positions with several Atlantic City Casinos, including Atlantic City Showboat, Inc. and Caesars Atlantic City, Inc.